-Alysha was homeschooled from birth to high school graduation.
-She joined Heritage Classical Study Center, a non-traditional school in 2002 and Artios Academies in 2004.
-She graduated from Heritage and Artios in the spring of 2006.
-She went on to Covenant College where she majored in English with a concentration in Theatre, and graduated with a Bachelor of Arts degree in 2010.
-For her senior thesis at Covenant, Alysha wrote and directed an original adaptation of Hans Christian Andersen’s The Little Mermaid, in which the themes of Love, Grace, and Salvation were prevalent.
-She started teaching at Artios Academies in 2010, and returned to the academic world in 2011.
-Alysha has completed the requirements for a Master of Fine Arts in Creative Writing from Southern New Hampshire University.
-Alysha’s love of Story fuels her desire to learn more about her Savior through the medium of the written word.
-It is her hope to ignite the same passion in her students.
-She believes literature is an incredible medium in which one may explore the underlying current of man’s rebellion and the Creator’s fierce love for His wayward children.
+Alysha is a wife, teacher, and creative writer.
+She holds a Bachelor of Arts degree from Covenant College and a Master of Fine Arts degree in Fiction from Southern New Hampshire University.
+Her love of Story fuels her desire to learn more about her Savior through the medium of the written word.
+It is her hope to ignite the same passion in others.
+She believes literature is an incredible medium in which one may explore the underlying current of man’s rebellion and the Creator’s fierce love for his wayward children.
 Alysha writes at Faith and Fantasy.

 Angela Parsley – Encouragement and Special Needs

 Angela Parsley describes herself as an ordinary girl loved by an extraordinary God!
 She is a coffee lover to a fault, mother of 3 children ranging in age from 5 – 12, and wife to an amazing husband, author, and Bible teacher.
 She spends her time managing her family but in her free time she likes to write at her blog refreshmysoul.com.
 You can also find her at Comfort in the Midst of Chaos, a special needs blog and Life Letter Cafe, an encouragement blog.